ikanx101/Live-Session-Nutrifood-R/Data Viz/readme.md

 and that is through the use of `lubridate`. `lubridate` provides tools that make it easier to parse and manipulate dates:

-Kesimpulan:

-Ada dua cara mengkonversi data tipe `character` menjadi bentuk waktu (tanggal dan jam), yakni dengan:
+Ada `2` cara mengkonversi data tipe `character` menjadi bentuk waktu (tanggal dan jam), yakni dengan:

 1.  `base` **R** dengan *function* `as.Date()`